 Well, there are two ways to access Twitter RSS feeds.

-The first method is the easiest, if you visit Twitter’s search page and search for Twitter user’s handler, such as @thesociable, you can subscribe to an RSS for that search term (there is link to the RSS feed on the top right of the page).
+The first method is the easiest, if you visit Twitter’s search page and search for a Twitter user’s handler, such as @thesociable, you can subscribe to an RSS for that search term (there is a link to the RSS feed on the top right of the page).
 Twitter has since removed this method, although you can still generate an RSS feed for a search term, although it’s a bit complicated.

 For more information about finding Twitter RSS/Atom links;